Miracle of Hanoi: Match details

-Results
+Remainder of tournament

 The Philippines found themselves topping Group B following the conclusion of the second matchday.
+This is the Group B ranking after the match.

-Immediately after the match, Vietnam's coach Henrique Calisto refused to make a handshake with his Philippine counterpart Simon McMenemy.
-Callisto later rebuked the Philippines' tactics as "poor football" and was critical of the Philippines for "putting the bus in front of the goal", remarking that "football is not putting eight players in front of the area with no offensive system".
-McMenemy on his part was left in disbelief for his team's feat.
+Immediately after the match, Vietnam's coach Henrique Calisto refused to shake hands with his Philippine counterpart Simon McMenemy.
+Calisto later rebuked the Philippines' tactics as "poor football" and was critical of the Philippines for "putting the bus in front of the goal", remarking that "football is not putting eight players in front of the area with no offensive system".
+McMenemy for his part was left in disbelief at his team's feat.

-After the win, the Philippines had to secure at least a draw against Myanmar to ensure their place in the semifinals, which they managed to do so to finish ahead of Singapore and face Indonesia in the two-legged semifinals.
+After the win, the Philippines had to secure at least a draw against Myanmar to ensure their place in the semifinals, which they managed to do to finish ahead of Singapore to face Indonesia in the two-legged semifinals.
 Meanwhile, Vietnam snatched back first place courtesy of wins against Myanmar and Singapore.